 The SNODE R16 comes equipped with a fitness console.
 This means it does not have pre-set programs or online connectivity.
 It also does not offer the possibility to select goals for time, distance, or calories.

 The bike’s performance console features an LCD that tracks time, distance, total distance, speed, calories burned, and pulse.

 It’s important to note that the pulse reading function only works if you hold on to the seat handlebars’ sensors.
 The monitor unit is not telemetric and cannot read your pulse from a wireless heart rate chest strap.

 The console features only one button, which has two main functions.
-You can press it repeatedly to select any of the workout metrics that you want to view on display.
+First, you can repeatedly press it to select any of the workout metrics you want to view on display.

 This way, you can also choose its Scan function, which automatically rotates all the metrics, showing each one for a few seconds.
 And two, you can reset all the values on the monitor by pressing and holding the button for a few seconds.

 The bike’s fitness console is battery-powered.
 It starts up when you press the button or when you begin pedaling.
 It also automatically turns off after a few minutes of inactivity on the bike to save battery life.

 Last but not least, the bike’s console incorporates a media holder.
 This accessory consists of a small shelf placed above the unit’s button.
 It is large enough to support any smartphone or tablet, but the monitor unit does not have any connection ports for your device.